 File header section: recommendations for Proteoforms: The ProteoformDb=yes key-value pair

 Specific proteoforms can be described in PEFF entries.
 In a proteoform, structural annotations such as PTMs, sequence variations and maturation events are to be considered as present.
 The key-value pair ProteoformDb=yes covers this use-case: If this key-value pair is provided in a sequence database description block, it implies that the encoded proteins are to be considered as specific proteoforms.
-If structural annotations such as ModRes, ModResUnimod, ModResPsi, VariantSimple, VariantComplex, Processed MUST be considered as present, and not optional.
+If structural annotations such as ModRes, ModResUnimod, ModResPsi, VariantSimple, VariantComplex, If the Processed element is provided in an entry, it MUST be applied to the sequence, and not optionally applied.

 Section 2: The individual sequence entries section